ATheShooter/FlutterMovieApp/README.md

 1) lib/main.draft

-      where  the MovieApp class are located whih is the main entry of the application
+      where  the MovieApp class are located where the main entry of the application

 2) lib/views/movie_cell.dart

-      which simple view that used to display the Movies in listView
+      is a simple view that used to display the Movies in listView